 spectacular summer concert series.

-Just adjacent to the zoo is the Denver Museum of Nature and Science (2001 Colorado Blvd.), a spectacular interactive museum that explores fossils and dinosaurs, the mysteries of space at Gates Planetarium (it's out of this world!), Egyptian mummies, the riddles of the human body, and a slew of other hands-on exhibits.
-Opening in 2014 is a newly expanded Discovery Zone, with dozens of hands-on activities for kids.
+Just adjacent to the zoo is the Denver Museum of Nature & Science, a spectacular interactive museum that explores fossils and dinosaurs, the mysteries of space at Gates Planetarium (it's out of this world!), Egyptian mummies, the riddles of the human body, and a slew of other hands-on exhibits.
+The newly expanded Discovery Zone has dozens of hands-on activities for kids of all ages.

 The Platte River Valley, in the heart of the city, boasts a cornucopia of family-friendly attractions and entertainments.

-Nearby, Elitch Gardens Theme and Water Park (2000 Elitch Cir.) offers exhilarating adventures galore with 48 rides, including the heart-pounding Mind Eraser, a twisted-steel rollercoaster that spins, dives, drops, rolls and races along the tracks.
-The Island Kingdom Water Park, a 10-acre swimming area, is a fun-filled splash fest with slippery slides, crashing waves and lazy rivers.
-If you have young children in tow, there are several pint-sized rides in the Looney Tunes MovieTown area.
+Nearby, Elitch Gardens Theme & Water Park offers exhilarating adventures galore with 53 rides, including the heart-pounding Mind Eraser, a twisted-steel rollercoaster that spins, dives, drops, rolls and races along the tracks.
+There is also a 10-acre swimming area, that offers slippery slides, crashing waves and lazy rivers.

-Just a short walk away is the Downtown Aquarium (700 Water St.), a seaworthy spectacle of kaleidoscopic fish coupled with reptile, bird and tiger habitats.
+Just a short walk away is the Downtown Aquarium, a seaworthy spectacle of kaleidoscopic fish coupled with reptile, bird and tiger habitats.
 Here, amid the astounding marine life, kids can feed the stingrays, swim with the sharks, pan for gold, become a marine biologist for a day, or even spend the night in the aquarium.

-While you're in the Platte River Valley, hop aboard the Platte River Trolley (700 Water St.), an open-air streetcar that resembles the trolley on the Mister Rogers' Neighborhood TV show.
+While you're in the Platte River Valley, hop aboard the Platte Valley Trolley, an open-air streetcar that resembles the trolley on the Mister Rogers' Neighborhood TV show.
 The narrated tours provide a fascinating historical account of Denver from its Gold Rush days to the present.

 Wings Over the Rockies Air & Space Museum